 Fall is a fun and festive season in New England, and there are activities galore that you can only enjoy this glorious time of year.
-As days grow shorter and bright leaves begin to drift to the ground like confetti, here are some of the best fall activities for making family memories in New England.
-I hope these ideas inspire you to hit the road and make the most of autumn while it lasts.
+As days grow shorter and bright leaves begin to drift to the ground like confetti, here are some of the best fall activities for making memories in New England with your family or friends.
+These ideas will inspire you to hit the road and make the most of autumn while it lasts.

-Juicy, delicious apples are the perfect reward after a walk in the cool autumn air.
-Autumn is apple harvest season in New England, and apples you've picked yourself make the perfect souvenir of your fall getaway or a gift from New England for friends, co-workers, family and neighbors back home.
+Juicy, delicious apples are the perfect reward after an outing in the cool autumn air.
+Fall is apple harvest season in New England, and apples you've picked yourself make the perfect souvenir of your fall getaway or a gift from New England for friends, co-workers, family and neighbors back home.
 Here's a quick round-up of pick-your-own apple orchards in New England.
 Most offer additional enticements, like hayrides, farm animals, and cider donuts.
 There's even an orchard where you can golf 36 holes.

 Nowadays, GPS systems keep New England fall travelers from getting terribly lost, but you can still "lose yourself" for a while—in a corn maze!
 There are dozens of corn mazes in New England, and these agricultural puzzles are a fun activity for families and an ideal way to spend time outdoors when autumn rolls around.
 Here's your state-by-state corn maze guide.

 A fall foliage train tour is a leisurely, old-fashioned way to experience the beauty of autumn in New England.
 Here is your guide to scenic fall train rides in the New England states.
 These railroad adventures are a perfect way for kids, parents, and grandparents to share a memorable autumn day.